 - Preheat oven to 350°.

-- In small saucepan, on medium heat, combine tomatoes, cream cheese and chicken stock.
+- In medium saucepan, on medium heat, combine tomatoes, cream cheese, ricotta and chicken stock.
 Cook until a little bubbly and cheese is completely melted.
 Remove from heat and stir in cream.
 Set aside.

 - In large mixing bowl, combine cooked spaghetti, meat mixture, ONE CUP of each of cheddar and mozzarella cheeses (the remaining 1/2 cup of each will be for the top), eggs, oregano and pepper.
 Add tomato mixture and stir to coat.